LaurenceHo/react-weather-app/README.md

 }
 ```

-If we want extract CSS into separate files, you we install `mini-css-extract-plugin`, and replace style loader:
+If we want to extract CSS into separate files, we need to install `mini-css-extract-plugin`, and replace style loader:
 ```
   {
     test: /\.css$/,